Psychology-Learning/Clinical-psychology-resources/README.md

-# Psychology
+# Clinical psychology resources
-Psychology resource bank
+Resource bank for everyone interested in learning about clinical psychology